 Hulls defined as dimensionally smaller than Destroyers, though larger than corvettes, having Blue Water capabilities.

-NOTES: Van Spejik F828 of the two-strong Karel Doorman-class was laid up in 2021, essentially out-of-service.
+NOTES: Van Spejik F828 of the two-strong (originally eight) Karel Doorman-class was laid up in 2021, essentially out-of-service.

 Mine Warfare (6)

 Hulls outfitted for the purpose of mine countermeasures/countermine warfare.

 Hulls defined as OPVs and outfitted for the purpose of close-to-shore defense / deterrence.

 Amphibious Assault (3)

 Hulls designed specifically for the support of amphibious-minded, offshore / close-to-shore operations.